 Removal of the closing screw

-Identify and unscrew the single closing screw, positioned under the lower support, using pliers (or a socket wrench of the appropriate size).
+Identify and unscrew the only closing screw, positioned under the lower support, using the caliper (or a pipe key of appropriate size).

 Separation of plastic shells